reyemtm/getbounds/source/_posts/2024-11-04-deckgl-3d-tiles.md

 },
 ```

 Look for the minimum value under the `Z` dimension in the output.
-Use this value to clamp the tiles to the ground under the `-z` flag:
+Use this value to clamp the tiles to the ground using the `-z` flag:

 ```sh
 ./gocesiumtiler file -out ./cesium-tiles -epsg 3857 -r 1 -z -663 -d 20 -m 5000 --8-bit ./output.las
 ```

-*The --8-bit flag reads the colors in 8bit color space, which you may omit depending on your data sources.*
+*The --8-bit flag reads the colors in 8bit color space, which you may omit depending on your data sources.
+For all options see the documentation.*

-The following code snippet demonstrates how to load the 3D tiles into a deck.gl layer:
+Finally, now that we have our 3D TIles, we can load them into a web map.
+The following code snippet demonstrates how to view the 3D tiles with deck.gl:

 ```javascript
 import { Deck } from "@deck.gl/core";